Brenda-Machado/Brenda-Machado/README.md

 <p align='center'>

 Undergraduate student in Computer Science at the Federal University of Santa Catarina, SC, Brazil.
-Currently researching Adaptive Robotics and Evolution Strategies at the Adaptive Robotics Lab.
+Currently researching in the area of Adaptive Robotics and Evolution Strategies at the Systems and Applications Integration Laboratory (LISA), in the Adaptive Robotics project.

 </p>